Webhook Integration

 message with a JSON payload with the following structure:

-).status: The current status of the service (
+status: The current status of the service (UP

 ,UNDER_MAINTENANCE